jamezmca/learn-to-code/course notes/html_css.md

 3. Custom attribute example
     - **notifications=""** could be set ="4" if a user had 4 notifications

-### 1.7 A Basic Webpage
+### 1.7 A Basic Singlepage Website

 So now we've learned everything we need to know to craft our first webpage.
-Here's a simple demonstration of what a webpage might look like!
+Here's a demonstration of what a simple webpage might look like!

 ```
 <!DOCTYPE html>